Stay in the loop

 May 23rd–26th 2025

-Highlights included a cross-pollination studio pairing diverse participants for spontaneous stage creations, discussions on interdisciplinarity’s hidden costs, a filmmaker’s introduction to cinedelics, and a deep-dive session on deriving everything from first principles.
+Highlights included a cross-pollination studio pairing orthogonal participants for creation sprints, discussions on the hidden costs of interdisciplinarity, a filmmaker’s introduction to a personal theory of cinedelics, experiments with Bohmian dialogues, and a spontaneous multi-day session on deriving everything from first principles.

 I